Monday, 17 August 2026 MUMBAI EDITION LIVE

 Freedom, renaming and a changing self-image

-Bombay was central to India’s freedom struggle — the Quit India movement was launched here in 1942 at what is now August Kranti Maidan.
-After independence in 1947 the city kept growing at a furious pace, absorbing migrants from every corner of the country.
+Bombay was central to India’s freedom struggle.
+The Quit India movement was launched here in August 1942 at Gowalia Tank, the ground now fittingly renamed August Kranti Maidan — “August Revolution Field.”
+After independence in 1947 the city kept growing at a furious pace, absorbing migrants from every corner of the country and every language group, a churn that never really stopped.

 Dream factory and money machine